Skip to main content

 Key takeaways

-• Protect your child by keeping their personal information private.
+• Protect your child by keeping their personal information safe.

-• Talk to your child about privacy and how to protect it online.
+• Talk to your child about privacy and how they can stay safe online.

-Privacy means keeping your personal information safe.
+We all have personal information we want to keep safe.
 This includes things like:

-When this information gets shared online, it stays there for a very long time - sometimes forever!
-This is called a "digital footprint".
+When this information gets shared online, it stays there for a long time – sometimes forever!
+This is called a digital footprint.

 Simple steps to keep your kids safe online